 The Global Goals for Sustainable Development (SDGs) were launched in 2015 and are an excellent vehicle for Global Learning!
 They replace the Millennium Development Goals and shape International Development policy until 2030 www.globalgoals.org

 At Montgomery DEC we have a particular interest in linking STEM subjects to the SDGs – please contact us at firstname.lastname@example.org for further information.

 Visit The World’s Largest Lesson for more resources to introduce and explore the Global Goals in your classroom.

 The Miniature Earth Learning Project is a great way to start teaching primary and secondary pupils about global issues, the Global Goals and children’s rights.
 It is a project developed by teachers for teachers, using the Miniature Earth Model.
 By shrinking the world to a village of 100 people, pupils explore how many people are affected by different global issues, through working on their own independent group projects.

-Find more information about the steps and activities of the project, as well as links to resources to teach MELP in our Guide to MELP, which will be published soon.
+Find more information about the steps and activities of the project, as well as links to teaching resources in our MELP booklet